PITI Mortgage Terminology Explained: Principal Interest Taxes Insurance

 - Basically, your PITI is everything that comprises your mortgage payment if the US is where you live.

-- Before you enter into a Florida mortgage payment agreement, it’s important for you to first understand what you are fully going to be paying for each month.
+Before you enter into a Florida mortgage payment agreement, it’s important for you to first understand what you are fully going to be paying for each month.

 Florida Mortgage PITI: P for Principal

-What is principal?
+What is the principal?

-- With Florida mortgage loans, the capital sum that is owed to your lender is defined as your principal.
+With Florida mortgage loans, the capital sum that is owed to your lender is defined as your principal.

-- Many are not equal parts every month, though, as many homeowners find special needs in arranging repayment for their principal in certain ways.
+Many are not equal parts every month, though, as many homeowners find special needs in arranging repayment for their principal in certain ways.

 Yep, you guessed it – the ‘I’ is for interest!

-- Understanding interest is one of the very most important things to comprehend fully before obtain a home loan.
+Understanding interest is one of the very most important things to comprehend fully before obtain a home loan.
 In technical terms, this ‘I’ actually represents the dollar value sum instead of a rate.
 Calculating mortgage interest in 2021 is different than in the past.

 What is mortgage amortization?

 It is a type of mortgage loan wherein the lender arranges the borrower to have a mortgage repayment where they pay a fixed amount throughout the entire mortgage.

 As a result, many people see an advantage in having a fixed rate because their interest rate will remain the same even as inflation affects the economy.

-Florida Mortgage PITI: Taxes
+Florida Property Taxes

 The type of taxes referred to here is obviously none other than property taxes.
 This is the most variable of all the factors in PITI and mortgage loans.
 Check with the local government to find out the exact property tax rate homeowners should expect to pay in the area.

 And last but not least is the final ‘I’, which stands for insurance.

-- Understanding insurance is important before speaking with a lender to obtain a Florida mortgage loan.
+Understanding insurance is important before speaking with a lender to obtain a Florida mortgage loan.
 Many folks may be misinformed on why it’s actually good to take on paying lender’s insurance.